molocziszko/WebCrawlerApp/README.md

 by total hits will be written in another CSV file.

 ## Requirements
+- languageVersion =

 ## Quickstart
-1. Download project from github.com/molocziszko/WebCrawlerApp and save it in your local directory.
+1. Download project and save it in your local directory.
 2. After downloading navigate to WebCrawlerApp directory (use cd /WebCrawlerApp).
 3. Open console and input:
 - `./gradlew run` on Linux (Mac)